Kasutu/floor-is-lava/README.md

 # SE_finalProject
 final project for SE first sem

+# Floor is lava
+> A platform game that the floor is lava.
+Hop on to platforms and climb to the top score !

 -------------------------------------------------------